Q&A: DR Congo's M23 rebels

 Who are the rebels?

 They are mostly from the Tutsi ethnic group, a minority in eastern DR Congo but with ties to Rwanda's leaders.

-They are led by several top-ranking officers who were members of a former militia called the CNDP - including Col Sultani Makenga and Gen Bosco Ntaganda, who is accused of war crimes by the International Criminal Court.
+They were led by several top-ranking officers who were members of a former militia called the CNDP - including Col Sultani Makenga and Gen Bosco Ntaganda, who faces war crimes charges at the International Criminal Court.

-Their movement is called M23 in reference to 23 March 2009, when the CNDP signed an agreement with the Congolese government agreeing to be integrated into the national armed forces.
+Their movement is called M23 in reference to a 23 March 2009 peace deal, which the CNDP signed with the Congolese government.

 The rebels, also known as the Congolese Revolutionary Army, say the government has not lived up to its promises in the 2009 deal.